sgclasher/agentblueprint/instructions.md

 - Responsive design with mobile menu
 - Authentication integration with useAuthStore
 - Consistent across all pages

+**Authentication Pages**: ✅ Fully refactored to use CSS Modules, ensuring a consistent and maintainable design.

 ### ✅ **Success Criteria Achieved**
 - ✅ **Consistent theming** across all pages (ServiceNow, Profiles, Auth, Timeline)